onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

     :validation_mode: none
     :introduced: el alto

-    If a VNF’s Heat Orchestration Template’s Incremental Module contains two or more ``OS::Nova::Server`` resources, the ``OS::Nova::Server`` resources
+    If a VNF's Heat Orchestration Template's Incremental Module contains two or more ``OS::Nova::Server`` resources, the ``OS::Nova::Server`` resources
     **MAY** define the same ``{vm-type}`` (as defined in R-01455) or **MAY** define different ``{vm-type}``.